 Qualifying for ROBS Business Financing

-There are no collateral or minimum credit score requirements to be approved for ROBS funding, so using your retirement funds as the down payment on a business loan is fast and easy.
+There are no collateral or minimum credit score requirements to be approved for ROBS funding, so using your retirement plan funds as the down payment on a business loan is fast and easy.
 ROBS requirements include:

 - The company funded must be an active, operating company.
-In other words, ROBS cannot fund a passive investment
+In other words, ROBS cannot fund a passive investment.

 - The owner of the retirement funds must be an active employee of the new corporation, working in whatever capacity they see fit.